micmejia/bible-dump/AMPC/Song of Solomon/Song 2.md

-[My heart was touched and I fervently sang to him my desire] Take for us the foxes, the [^d]little foxes that spoil the vineyards [of our love], for our vineyards are in blossom.
+[My heart was touched and I fervently sang to him my desire] Take for us the foxes, the little foxes that spoil the vineyards [of our love], for our vineyards are in blossom.